mark-borg/Mark-Borg.github.io/_posts/2016-06-03-optdigits-classification.md

 ![SOM results at optimal Epoch value](/img/posts/som-results-epoch.png)

-And the resulting map is given below.
-Please note that the map changes on each and every run.
+And the resulting map is given below (click on the image for a larger version).
+Please note that the map changes on each and every run, since SOMs are non-deterministic, but the same accuracy is obtained for different runs with the same configuration parameters.

 [![SOM Map Clusters](/img/posts/som-map-clusters-small2.png)](/img/posts/som-map-clusters2.png)